Learn how bankruptcy discharge works in Canada.

 Bankruptcy discharge is simply defined as the last step of bankruptcy in Canada.
 Once you have completed all of the requirements, your bankruptcy trustee will ask the Court to discharge you from your bankruptcy.
-When you are "discharged from bankruptcy," you are released from your obligations and the bankruptcy process is complete.
+When you’re “discharged from bankruptcy,” you’re released from your obligations and the bankruptcy process is complete.

-Bankruptcy is Roughly a 9 Month Legal Process Initiated to Eliminate Debt
+Bankruptcy is a Roughly 9 Month Legal Process to Eliminate Debt

 When someone signs the paperwork to go bankrupt, it means that they have “assigned themselves into bankruptcy.”

 Filing or claiming bankruptcy isn’t a one-day event.
-It is the start of a legal process to eliminate debt.
+It’s the start of a legal process to eliminate debt.
 The process will take at least 9 months to complete.

 Speak with your trustee if there’s a chance you won’t be able to fulfill all of the requirements.